Spread of the corona virus in SenegalCurrently: 0.1 new infections per day per 100,000 inhabitants

+The inhabitants of Senegal are still affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
 The inhabitants of Senegal are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By July 5th, 2020, 7400 infected persons and 133 deaths have been reported in the country.
-The first confirmed infections were reported on March 2nd, 2020, which is the date of the official notification.
+By October 23rd, 2020, 15508 infected persons and 321 deaths have been reported in the country.
+The first confirmed infections were reported on March 3rd, 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on May 11th with 177 new infected persons.
+The country reached its peak so far on September 16th with 223 new infected persons.

 The first graph shows the number of infected persons reported.
 The second graph shows the number of deaths.